nestordemeure/breviarium/data/english.md

 ### Conversing with Others

 Know yourself, from what background you come.
 Some people's conversations are pleasing to no one at first, but gradually become sweeter, and their prudence does not immediately come forth as if from a vestibule.
 Others are immediately prudent and learned, but bring a longer delay, and shamefully fail either in judgment or in consequences.
 Therefore, temper your meetings in this way: If you are among the former, rarely engage in conversation, but at greater length; if among the latter, do so frequently, but briefly, where you are considered pleasing.

 Be a rare guest, lest you become commonplace; in your conversations, consume the material with which you know someone to be affected, praising it.
-With some discuss statues, with others weapons, poetry, etc.

-Do not deal with him while he is distracted by other business, because then he will pay you less attention.
+With some discuss statues, with others weapons, poetry, etc. Do not deal with him while he is distracted by other business, because then he will pay you less attention.
 With the melancholic, be serious; with the choleric, be warlike and patient, if you are inferior.
 Do not affect gravity; with the learned or experienced in business, use few words and do not pile up many reasons, as on the contrary with the uneducated.

 Consider the time, whether it is unsuitable; those who prevail by faction or favor, by whatever means, strive to make them your friends, intent on every occasion, premeditating, for example, if someone should constrain you with a remark in some gathering, conceive in some way a sting for pretending, responding calmly with words, and certainly persuade yourself that you will show yourself outwardly such as you have formed yourself inwardly.

 If you must speak of a third party, let his name be unspoken, indeed the place, time, and all circumstances, lest perhaps the one passing by, if he should hear, may be able to guess of whom there is talk; things which are told with difficulty and are considered fictitious, even if they are most true, never utter again.
 Deal reverently with all, as if they were your superiors.

-Display sincerity in those things which, if divulged, will bring you no harm or praise, e.g. entrusted virtues, and not fictitious ones.
+Display sincerity in those things which, if divulged, will bring you no harm or praise, e.g., entrusted virtues, and not fictitious ones.

 Beware of conversing with those who show themselves venal and ready for any crime against you, because they will also be against you.
 Avoid the furious and the desperate, because to deal with them is a matter full of danger.
 With rulers, always be sparing of words; they prefer to be heard than to hear.
 Give the first seats to the elderly, submit to their admonitions, praise and revere them, for they readily accuse.

 Praise and venerate the boastful; among the uneducated, read their condition.
 Be rare with the talkative, who have everything in their mouth.
 Diligently praise what someone loves; censure what he hates.
 Acting to the contrary, even unwittingly, will offend.
 When you deal with individuals, act as if you had that one as a friend, and no others.

 ### Joking